randomcamel/randomcamel/README.md

 ### Software Is People

-I'm an Engineering Manager, because that's where I can do the most good, and because I find systems of humans more compelling than systems of software.
+I work in Engineering Leadership, because that's where I can do the most good, and because I find systems of humans more compelling than systems of software.

 I believe everyone has a right to be who they are, but not the right to hurt everyone else.
 This turns out to be "political" in some contexts, but I didn't make it so, and I'm not going to back off the basic human right to exist and grow.
 I hope that's okay.